Lunches On-the-Go for the Dialysis Diet

 - Chicken or beef burrito with rice, sour cream, a little salsa or hot sauce (leave off the beans and cheese)

 - Chicken or beef taquitos with sour cream instead of guacamole

 - Limit salsa or hot sauce to 1 tablespoon or 1 packet

 Sub sandwich shop

-- Stick to the 6-inch sub on a white roll.
+- Stick to the 6-inch sub on a white or whole wheat roll.

 - Turkey, chicken, roast beef, ham and egg salad are better choices.

 - Good toppings include: lettuce, onion, cucumber, thin slice of tomato, bell pepper, vinegar, oil, pepper, mayonnaise, small amount of mustard.

 - Omit the cheese to keep phosphorus and sodium down.